 A Service Provider cannot solely rely on IdP-initiated sign on for users to access their application.
 Some Identity Providers don’t support IdP-initiated sign on and some app developers don’t build in the ability to use IdP-initiated sign on.
 On the other hand, consider the user experience of enterprise users who come directly to your website wanting to use your application.
 Only allowing IdP-initiated SSO requires users to always go through their Identity Provider dashboard, something users may forget.

 Service Provider initiated sign on is when an enterprise user signs in by visiting an application’s website directly.
-If you decide to allow your enterprise users to sign in to your application from your own website, you have a few UX options, but one aspect is absolutely crucial no matter what you chose to do: you must obtain an enterprise user’s domain.
-The domain is used to map the user to the enterprise - without it, how will you know which user belongs to which enterprise?
+If you decide to allow your enterprise users to sign in to your application from your own website, you can use ConnectionId or OrganizationId to map the user to the enterprise.
 There are a few different approaches to Service Provider initiated sign on that we commonly see utilized by applications:

 One approach you can take would be to serve your application at a subdomain per tenant / enterprise.
 Slack is one web application that does this.
 When you visit slack.com and click on the Sign In button, you’re taken to this page:

 If we consider WorkOS here, a WorkOS employee would enter `workos` into the input, Slack looks up what sign in options are allowed for `workos`, and on the next page offers the user the various methods their organization may use for signing in.